 Ways to keep your floor warm during the winter

 A visit to any plumbing and heating trade show will give evidence to the rise in popularity of radiant heat.
 Not only can it warm the home, it can melt ice off the sidewalk or driveway, or warm seedbeds in a greenhouse.
 Many factors contribute to its application and promotion.
-This series of articles will deal with hot water radiant.
+See all the perks and considerations below.
+Then, use ImproveNet to find flooring professionals near you.

 Comfort is the prime factor.
 The human body uses the feet and head to dispose of excess heat.
 Because of this, warming the floor is not only physically pleasing, but the room will feel warmer than it actually is, allowing for lower temperature settings and fuel conservation.
 The downside to radiant for fuel conservation is slow recovery.
 With lower water temperatures in the tubing, setting the thermostat back at night or when the house is vacant for short periods is not possible, unless one wants to live with the discomfort while the temperature slowly rises.
 An alternative to this will be offered under the heading of "combination radiant and ducted".